"The Mekong Dominion is withdrawing from the Treaty of Coronado. All Peacekeepers have been recalled immediately."

-Helena Matsuo blurted out the words to Jack Sanlander, as she stood before the doorway to his house.
+Helena Matsuo blurted out the words to Jack Sanlander, as she stood in the doorway to his house.
 He stood in front of her for a moment, then sighed deeply and rubbed his eyes as he took in the news.

 Yet he didn't seem at all surprised.